Zgpp/PhysicalComputing/final/readme.md

 ##Spring 2017

 A science experiment showing the health benefits of an alcoholic drink taken before a meal to stimulate the appetite.
 This project focuses on the cocktail drink, Negroni.
-For my final, I wanted to produce a liquid dispenser which switches on and off accompanied by LED lights that shows the stage of the dispensing.
+For my final, I wanted to produce a liquid dispenser which switches on and off accompanied by LED lights that shows the stages of the dispensing.

 How it Works:
 1. User pushes the button to initialize drink